pwillia7/Text_Bookmarklet/README.md

 1. Enter a note title in the top input bar and press `Enter` to create.
 2. Click on a note in the sidebar to open and edit it in the main content area.

+### Additional Features

+- **Toggle Sidebar/Top Pane**: Click the toggle buttons to collapse or expand the sidebar and top pane.
+- **Auto Save**: Notes are automatically saved every 5 minutes or when changes are detected.

 ### Splitting and Reordering Notes